vitalijr2/ijhttp-tools/readme.md

 directly in the IntelliJ IDEA code editor.
 The IntelliJ HTTP Client is also [available as a CLI tool][cli-tool].

-The Maven plugin allows to run HTTP requests on the <em>integration-test</em> phase using the IntelliJ HTTP Client.
+The Maven plugin and jUnit Extension allow to run HTTP requests on the <em>integration-test</em>
+phase using the IntelliJ HTTP Client.
 The Spring Boot Test autoconfiguration allows to run them with Spring Boot Test, you don't need to package and run whole application.

 The [HTTP Request in Editor Specification][specification]